CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/CarryWeight.md

 ### Containers in Combat

 Characters will often stash or drop containers during combat as to not be in a heavier Weight Class.
-This is perfectly acceptable, but it is within the Narrators right to treat these items as fair game to be swipped by the enemy if an oppurtunity arises, however this might effect their Weight Class aswell.
+This is perfectly acceptable, but it is within the Narrators right to treat these items as fair game to be swiped by the enemy if an opportunity arises, however this might effect their Weight Class as well.
 Character's wishing to avoid a having their loot stolen can keep it on their backs, by a mount to stash it on, increase their carry weight, etc...

 ### Container Example